|DATE:||May 12, 2011|

-The Claims Resolution Act of2010 (the Act; PL 111-291) was signed into law on Dec.
+The Claims Resolution Act of 2010 (PL 111-291) was signed into law on Dec.
 8, 2010.
-The Act includes provisions related to the December 2009 settlement agreement reached in Cobell et al. v Salazar et al. (Cobell), a class action lawsuit filed by Native Americans, which may affect certain eligibility determinations in CSFP, FDPIR, and TEFAP.
+The Act includes provisions related to the December 2009 settlement agreement reached in Cobell et al. v Salazar et al. (Cobell), a class action lawsuit filed by Native Americans, which may affect certain eligibility determinations in CSFP, FDPIR and TEFAP.

 Section 101 (f)(2) of the Act requires that amounts received by an individual as a lump sum or a periodic payment via the Cobell settlement cannot be counted as income in the month received, or as a resource in the one year period beginning the date of receipt, in any federal or federally assisted program.
 Therefore, Cobell settlement payments cannot be counted as income in the month received under CSFP, FDPIR and TEFAP.